Dustin-Pham/behavior-case-study/README.md

 Find any information on female from consumer behavior dataset.
 Develop recommendations in order to assist the business in driving sales.

 **Findings:**
-It appears that although the age group
+It appears that females ages 16-24 is browsing amazon store the most and the purchase frequency for them is less than once a month.
+I also see that a large amount of female ages 25-54 purchases a few times a month when browsing a few times a month.
+Females age 25-54 would be the most helpful in driving more business since they leave the most reviews.
+When looking at the save for later and cart completion frequency, I mainly wanted to look at always cart completion or often since we are looking for higher chance of improving sales.
+I see that when people always complete cart completion, they  either sometimes save the item for later or often save the item for later.
+When looking at whether Personalized recommendation works, I was able to discover that it sometimes works, but for the most part, it never really works.

-**Recommendation:** The business analyst recommended that the company implement a new project management system.
-The system would provide a central repository for project information, improve communication between stakeholders, and automate some of the project management tasks.
+**Recommendation:**

-**Implementation:** The company implemented the new project management system, and the results were dramatic.
-The number of customer escalations decreased, profitability improved, and management time was freed up to focus on strategic initiatives.
+Depends on the goals, I believe that for long term we should focus the advertisments towards females from ages 25-54.
+By doing so, we are building a crediable source for new audience to purchase new products.
+For short term, I believe that we should focus on females ages 16-24 because they are browsing a few times a month and from that have the larges purchase frequency of once a week, once a month, and less than once a month.
+We clearly need to fix the personalized recommendation, maybe if they opt-in to personalized ads, we would be able to get a better understanding of what they may want to purchase.

-**Conclusion:** The case study shows how a business analyst can help a company solve a complex problem and achieve its business goals.
-The business analyst's skills in problem-solving, communication, and analysis were essential to the success of the project.
+**Conclusion:** This case study shows how a I can help a company solve a complex problem and achieve its business goals.
+My skills in problem-solving and analysis is essential in debunking ambiguous questions.
+I try to identify new target markets in order to drive more sales.
+In a case where theres another ambiguous question, I can break it down in a logical and structual analysis in order to develop a business decision.

 ## Male Dashboard

 ![image](https://github.com/Dustin-Pham/behavior-case-study/blob/main/Dashboard/Female%20Dashboard.PNG)

-**Problem:** ABC Technologies is a rapidly growing company that has been struggling to manage its projects effectively.
-The number of customer escalations has gone up significantly, profitability is getting eroded, and significant management time is being spent in fire-fighting.
+**Problem:** Find any information on male from consumer behavior dataset.
+Develop recommendations in order to assist the business in driving sales.

-**Findings:** The business analyst found that the company's project management process was outdated and inefficient.
-There was no central repository for project information, and communication between stakeholders was poor.
+**Findings:**

-**Recommendation:** The business analyst recommended that the company implement a new project management system.
-The system would provide a central repository for project information, improve communication between stakeholders, and automate some of the project management tasks.
+It appears that males ages 25-54 is the dominant user from the data.
+Male users are browsing amazon store the most and the purchase frequency for them dominant all the other age group.
+Male users also leaves the most reviews.
+It appears that for males, if one were to save for later often or rarely they are a higher chance of always having a cart completion.
+When looking at whether Personalized recommendation works, I was able to discover that it sometimes and often works.
+This means that we could focus personalized ads more.

-**Implementation:** The company implemented the new project management system, and the results were dramatic.
-The number of customer escalations decreased, profitability improved, and management time was freed up to focus on strategic initiatives.
+**Recommendation:** With the evident results from the data, I believe that for both long term and short term we should focus the advertisments towards males from ages 25-54.
+By doing so, we could drive more revenue and create a credible company with all the reviews left.
+The personalized ads have slightly been working (can be improved).
+We can see that males are easier to observe and we could easily focus on a certain group.
+Focus on trying to get more reviews in, and increase the browsing frequency by promoting deals on lighting sales on personalized ads.

-**Conclusion:** The case study shows how a business analyst can help a company solve a complex problem and achieve its business goals.
-The business analyst's skills in problem-solving, communication, and analysis were essential to the success of the project.
+**Conclusion:** This case study shows how a I can help a company solve a complex problem and achieve its business goals.
+My skills in problem-solving and analysis is essential in debunking ambiguous questions.
+I try to identify new target markets in order to drive more sales.
+In a case where theres another ambiguous question, I can break it down in a logical and structual analysis in order to develop a business decision.